-Marrow is a versatile vegetable, making it king of the allotment.
-Its mild flavour and soft, creamy flesh means it goes well in chutneys, curries, as well as stuffed and baked.
-The marrow comes into its own in August and September, meaning now is the perfect time to get picking.
-We've come up with six of our favourite ways to serve this outsized courgette...
+Marrow is such a versatile vegetable, you could call it king of the allotment.
+Its mild flavour and soft, creamy flesh means it goes well in chutneys and curries, as well as being stuffed and baked.
+The marrow comes into its own in August and September, and we've come up with six of our favourite ways to serve this outsized courgette...

 Our spicy Spanish stuffed marrow is an easy way to pack your veg with flavour – smoked paprika and chorizo add depth and texture.
 Marrow's mildness pairs well with stronger flavours such as garlic and spices.
 We recommend finishing off this simple autumnal main with manchego and breadcrumbs for extra crunch.

 2. Marrow jam